Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: How and Why Changing Matching Methods Changes Treatment Effect Estimates

-\paragraph{Researcher degrees of freedom} There is also one fundamental non-statistical factor that influences the issue presented here: researcher degrees of freedom inherent in choice of matching procedure and hyperparameter values associated with it \citep{gelman2013, coker2018}.
+\paragraph{Researcher degrees of freedom.} There is also one fundamental non-statistical factor that influences the issue presented here: researcher degrees of freedom inherent in the choice of matching procedure, its hyperparameter values, and even the choice of balance criteria \citep{gelman2013, coker2018}.
 There is often little to no guidance on how to choose either a matching procedure or hyperparameter values.
-For example, the value of $B$ in \eqref{Eq:SystemBalance} has to be chosen prior to analysis, or has to be adjudicated as sufficient if output by some optimization algorithm.
-Moreover, different matching methods constrain the problem in \eqref{Eq:SystemBalance} in different ways, and analysts could choose to add or modify additional constraints on the problem.\footnote{For example, by weighting covariates differently when assessing balance, or by requiring that certain specific units always be matched, or by requiring a set amount of matches to be made.} Added to the statistical issues just presented, this amount of choice that researchers have in choosing and using matching method only adds to the uncertainty caused by the existence of many good quality match assignments.
+For example, the value of $B$ in \eqref{Eq:SystemBalance} must be chosen prior to analysis, or must be adjudicated as sufficient if output by some optimization algorithm.
+Moreover, different matching methods constrain the problem in \eqref{Eq:SystemBalance} in different ways, and analysts could choose to add or modify additional constraints on the problem.
+Combined with the statistical issues just presented, this amount of choice that researchers have in choosing and using a matching method only adds to the uncertainty caused by the existence of many good quality match assignments.